 So that this course can be enjoyed by everyone, including those without previous knowledge of Arabic, an introduction to the script and to the basics of that alphabet is necessary before we start working with calligraphy proper.
 This is why this first lesson is unusually lecture-like.
 However, even Arabic speakers may find here something they didn't know before, as we don't necessarily learn much about the script itself in school or daily life.

-This is not a criticism of this traditional approach: it is very beautiful, and it suits many—but not all.
-For those who want to use Arabic calligraphy (which I'll refer to as khatt) in creative ways, I have put this course together, a web adaptation of the one I teach in London.
+For those who want to learn Arabic calligraphy (which I'll refer to as khatt) in creative ways, I have put this course together, a web adaptation of the one I teach in London.
+Here we'll cover:

 The course content is entirely original, as I have crystallized it from my own practice, the basis of which I acquired from a non-traditional master who taught no theory at all but put me to work for many years until this material was second nature.
 It may not, therefore, intersect with any official courses taught by calligraphers with an official license (ijâza).